-Name: John Ingram

-Title: Independent Non-Executive Chairman

-Qualifications: AM, FCPA

-John was appointed to the Board as non-executive Chairman in April 2004, and was formerly Managing Director of Crane Group Limited.

-Other current directorships: Non-executive Chairman of Peter Warren Automotive Holdings Limited (ASX: PWR).

-Former directorships (last three years): Non-executive Chairman of Shriro Holdings Limited (ASX: SHM).

-Special responsibilities: Member of the Audit and Risk Committee.

-Member of the Remuneration and Human Resources Committee.
-Interests in shares: 385,000.
+Name John Ingram Title Independent Non-Executive Chairman Qualifications AM, FCPA Experience and expertise John was appointed to the Board as non-executive Chairman in April 2004, and was formerly Managing Director of Crane Group Limited.
+Other current directorships Non-executive Chairman of Peter Warren Automotive Holdings Limited (ASX: PWR) Former directorships Non-executive Chairman of Shriro Holdings Limited (ASX: SHM).
+Special responsibilities Member of the Audit and Risk Committee Member of the Remuneration and Human Resources Committee.
+Interests in shares 385,000

-Name:Carole MolyneuxTitle:Independent Non-Executive DirectorQualifications:BA (Hons)
+Name Carole Molyneux

+Title Independent Non-Executive Director

+Qualifications BA (Hons)

-Carole was appointed to the Board in June 2014.
+Experience and expertise Carole was appointed to the Board in June 2014.
 Carole has extensive experience in retail and was the Chief Executive Officer of Suzanne Grae, (part of the Sussan Retail Group), for eighteen years until 2013.

-Other current directorships: Nil.
+Other current directorships Nil

-Former directorships (last three years): Nil.
+Former directorships Nil

-Special responsibilities: Chairman of the Remuneration and Human Resources Committee.

-Member of the Audit and Risk Committee.
-Interests in shares: 20.000.
+Special responsibilities Chairman of the Remuneration and Human Resources Committee Member of the Audit and Risk Committee

+Interests in shares 20,000

-Name: Stephen Goddard
+Name Stephen Goddard

-Title: Independent Non-Executive Director
+Title Independent Non-Executive Director

-Qualifications: BSc (Hons), MSc
+Qualifications BSc (Hons), MSc

-Stephen was appointed to the Board in March 2018.
+Experience and expertise Stephen was appointed to the Board in March 2018.
 Stephen is an experienced retailer having held a broad range of senior executive positions in the industry.
-These include Finance Director and Operations Director for David Jones, founding Managing Director of Officeworks, and various senior management roles with Myer.
+These include Finance Director and Operations Director for David Jones, founding Managing Director of Officeworks, and various senior management roles with Myer

-Other current directorships: Non-Executive Chairman and Chairman of Remuneration and Nomination Committee of JB Hifi Limited (ASX: JBH).

-Non-Executive Director and Chairman of the Audit and Risk Committee of GWA Group Limited (ASX: GWA).

-Non-Executive Director and Chairman of the Audit and Risk Committee of Accent Group Limited (ASX: AX1).
+Other current directorships Non-Executive Chairman and Chairman of Remuneration and Nomination Committee of JB Hifi Limited (ASX: JBH) Non-Executive Director and Chairman of the Audit and Risk Committee of GWA Group Limited (ASX: GWA) Non-Executive Director and Chairman of the Audit and Risk Committee of Accent Group Limited (ASX: AX1)

-Former directorships (last three years): Nil.
+Former directorships Nil

-Special responsibilities: Chairman of the Audit and Risk Committee.

-Member of the Remuneration and Human Resources Committee.
-Interests in shares: 6,000.
+Special responsibilities Chairman of the Audit and Risk Committee Member of the Remuneration and Human Resources Committee

+Interests in shares 6,000

+Information on directors (continued)

-Name: William (Bill) Koeck
+Name William (Bill) Koeck

-Title: Independent Non-Executive Director
+Title Independent Non-Executive Director

-Qualifications: LLB, LLM(Hons), Post Graduate Applied

-Corporate Finance; admitted UK and
+Qualifications LLB, LLM(Hons), Post Graduate Applied Corporate Finance; admitted UK and Australia

-Australia

-Bill was appointed to the Board in August 2020.
+Experience and expertise Bill was appointed to the Board in August 2020.
 Bill is an experienced legal adviser with over 40 years of experience in mergers and acquisitions, equity capital markets, private equity, restructuring and corporate governance.
 Bill is currently a member of the Federal Governments Takeovers Panel.

-Other current directorships: Non-Executive Chairman, Member of Audit Risk and Governance Committee and Chairman of Compensation and Nomination Committee for Coronado Global Resources Inc (ASX: CRN).

-Non-Executive Director of Poulos Bros.Group.
+Other current directorships Non-Executive Chairman, Member of Audit Risk and Governance Committee and Chairman of Compensation and Nomination Committee for Coronado Global Resources Inc (ASX: CRN) Non-Executive Director of Poulos Bros.Group

+Former directorships Nil

+Special responsibilities Member of the Remuneration and Human Resources Committee

+Member of the Audit and Risk Committee

+Interests in shares 16,300